Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Introduction

-Traditional HGNNs can be classified into two categories: metapath-free methods and metapath-based methods.
-Metapath-free HGNNs~\cite{RSHN2019, HetSANN, HGT, lv2021we} learn the node representations by utilizing information from $l$-hop neighborhoods through stacking $l$ layers.
-However, on large-scale HINs, the number of nodes in the receptive field grows exponentially with the number of layers.
-So leveraging large-hop neighborhoods incurs high computation and memory costs during training, making this category of HGNNs hard to expand to large hops.
+Heterogeneous Graph Neural Networks (HGNNs) are popular deep learning techniques for heterogeneous graph representation learning.
+The key idea is to aggregate valuable neighbor information based on a range of relations to enhance the semantics of vertices.
+Traditional HGNNs are typically classified into two categories: metapath-free methods and metapath-based methods.
+Most metapath-free HGNNs~\cite{RSHN2019, HetSANN, HGT, lv2021we} utilize information from $l$-hop neighborhoods by stacking $l$ layers.
+However, on large-scale heterogeneous graphs, the number of nodes in receptive fields grows exponentially with the number of layers, making them hard to expand to large hops.
+A recent work~\cite{mao2023hinormer} employs the graph transformer~\cite{ying2021transformers} to learn heterogeneous graphs, which can only exploit long-range dependency in small datasets due to the quadratic complexity of transformer~\cite{he2023generalization}.

-Metapath-based HGNNs~\cite{ji2021heterogeneous,yang2022simple,wang2019heterogeneous,fu2020magnn} obtain information from $l$-hop neighborhoods by utilizing single-layer structures and meta-paths with maximum hop $l$, \ie, all meta-paths are no more than $l$ hops.
-Single-layer structure speeds up the training but brings another problem: to leverage long-range dependencies, the maximum hop needs to be large enough because there are no stacking layers to increase the receptive field.
-Some methods~\cite{wang2019heterogeneous,ji2021heterogeneous,fu2020magnn} employ manually-designed meta-paths through expert knowledge, which is highly challenging to obtain in schema-rich or large-scale HINs.
-Other methods, \eg, SeHGNN~\cite{yang2022simple}, utilize all target-node-related meta-paths instead of manual ones.
-However, the number of target-node-related meta-paths also grows exponentially with the maximum hop value, so using a large maximum hop requires high costs in these methods.
-For example, in SeHGNN, the maximum hop in \texttt{ogbn-mag}~\cite{hu2021ogb} is set to $2$, which is insufficient for large-scale datasets.
-Therefore, it has not been well addressed yet on how HGNNs can leverage long-range dependencies and, at the same time, keep high training efficiency.
+Metapath-based HGNNs~\cite{wang2019heterogeneous,fu2020magnn,ji2021heterogeneous,yang2022simple} obtain information from $l$-hop neighborhoods by utilizing single-layer structures and meta-paths with maximum hop $l$, \ie, all meta-paths no more than $l$ hops.
+Benefiting from the feature of selective aggregation of neighbors based on meta-path, metapath-based HGNNs show greater potential in handling large-scale datasets~\cite{yu2020scalable,yang2022simple}.
+For metapath-based HGNNs, to exploit long-range dependency, the maximum hop needs to be large enough as there are no stacking layers.
+However, the number of meta-paths also grows exponentially with maximum hop $l$, corresponding to exponential receptive fields associated with layers in metapath-free methods.
+For instance, on \texttt{OGBN-MAG}, to gain a $3$-hop meta-path based on the $2$-hop meta-path PAP, the next node type has three choices (A, P, and F).
+For each additional hop, the number of possible meta-paths increases exponentially.
+Hence, utilizing long-range dependencies on large-scale heterogeneous graphs has not been resolved yet.